 Dome-supported and adjacent structures

-Once dome construction is complete, the focus turns to auxiliary components like extended entrances, penetrations, apex curbs, and overbuilds.
+Once dome construction is complete, the focus turns to auxiliary components like extended entrances, openings, apex curbs, and mechanical systems.
 Headhouses—even those with multiple levels—can be constructed atop the dome, along with other steel structures.

-Cutouts in the dome accommodate gravity feeding, explosion venting, front-loader access, conveyor access, and other access needs.
-Pneumatic floors, mechanical screws, other reclaim systems, climate systems, and specialized hardware are installed within a dome.
+Openings in the dome accommodate gravity feeding, explosion venting, wheel-loader access, conveyor access, and other access needs.
+Pneumatic floors, mechanical screws, other reclaim systems, climate systems, and specialized equipment are installed within a dome.
 This level of flexibility allows customers to secure the exact features they want with each component well integrated into the dome structure itself.

 Installation of mechanical and electrical systems